tpnguyen-1999/Ecommerce-User-Behaviors-Analysis/README.md

 # [SQL] Explore User Behaviors of an E-commerce Company

 ## 1. Introduction
-Using BigQuery to explore and analyze datasets from an E-commerce company.
+Using BigQuery to explore and analyze a dataset from an E-commerce company, which contains user session data from a website collected via Google Analytics in 2017.
+Using this dataset, queries are executed to analyze website activity in 2017, including calculating the bounce rate, identifying days with the highest revenue, examining user behavior on pages, and performing other forms of analysis.
+The goal of this project is to gain insights into the business situation, assess the product, and understand user behavior to enhance marketing efficiency.

 ## 2. Dataset Access & Explanation
 The E-commerce dataset is stored in the public Google Bigquery dataset.
 To access this dataset, follow these steps: